- Nike has surpassed its main rivals, Adidas and Asics, to position itself as a leader in the sports footwear segment.

 Education section

-Most platforms will offer an educational section which can teach you the ins and outs of share trading.
+Most platforms will offer an educational section that can teach you the ins and outs of share trading.

 Step 2: Fund your trading account

 Next, place funds in your account.
-However, if you have just opened you trading account, beware it may take some time for the funds to clear before you can start trading.
+However, if you have just opened your trading account, beware it may take some time for the funds to clear before you can start trading.

 Step 3: Decide how much you want to invest

-The chance for fractional share investing in a real bonus here, because of the expense of buying Nike shares.
-Fractional investing means you can start small with much reduced risk.
+The chance for fractional share investing is a real bonus here, because of the expense of buying Nike shares.
+Fractional investing means you can start small with much-reduced risk.
 It also means that you can yield more profit over time by buying in when prices falter so that your average total cost is reduced.

 Step 4: Decide whether to buy shares or invest in an ETF

-You can purchase shares directly and own them, or you can choose to invest in an Exchange Traded Fund (ETF) that includes Nike shares, for example SPDR S&P 500 ETF Trust, iShares Core S&P 500 ETF, and Vanguard S&P 500 ETF.
-ETFs are similar to a mutual fund and are a more diversified option that can be great in some circumstances.
+You can purchase shares directly and own them, or you can choose to invest in an Exchange Traded Fund (ETF) that includes Nike shares, for example, SPDR S&P 500 ETF Trust, iShares Core S&P 500 ETF, and Vanguard S&P 500 ETF.
+ETFs are similar to mutual funds and are a more diversified option that can be great in some circumstances.
 They are not usually so interesting to active traders, because you have less control over where your money goes.

 Step 5: Set up your order

-There are different order types which can be used to customise what you buy and how much you buy it for.
+There are different order types that can be used to customise what you buy and how much you buy it for.
 The main different order types are:

 Market order